ta946/SublimeREPL-ssh/doc/index.rst

 Basics of language integration: configuration and launch commands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A language integration in SublimeREPL consists of configuration files and, where needed, Python code.
+A language integration in SublimeREPL-ssh consists of configuration files and, where needed, Python code.
 The configuration consists of:

 * Menu configuration files which specify the actual REPL object configuration
 * Command palette `configuration files <http://docs.sublimetext.info/en/latest/reference/command_palette.html>`_
 * Optional `keybinding configuration files <http://docs.sublimetext.info/en/latest/reference/key_bindings.html>`_

-REPLs are started by SublimeREPL command `repl_open`.
+REPLs are started by SublimeREPL-ssh command `repl_open`.
 The command and its arguments is usually specified in the menu configuration file, and the other places refer to that configuration item by file name and ID using the `run_existing_window_command` command.